Study Abroad Re-entry Toolkit

 Hi, I’m Dr. Cate Brubaker, founder of Small Planet Studio, LLC, and author of the Re-entry Roadmap creative workbook and the Study Abroad Re-entry Toolkit.

 I created the Study Abroad Re-entry Toolkit because I know how many global educators seek to support their students through the crucial re-entry transition but are constrained by time and budget.
-I hope you enjoy using the activities in the Toolkit with your students as much as I have with mine!
+I hope you enjoy using the activities in the Toolkit with your students!

 Get instant access to all of the Toolkit materials.
 If you’d prefer to pay by check, please contact me here!